MBK Dowel Barn Door

-Time for some photos and video!
+Time for some photos!
 The kite was close enough to get good images, and yet also high enough to fly reliably in the variable but slightly stronger wind.

 After getting all the imagery needed for this flight report, I let Aren (4 1/2) fly the pale orange Barn Door for a while.
 He's getting bigger and stronger all the time, and more comfortable with flying the Dowel kites in light conditions.
 Only it wasn't so light up there any more, and he started started complaining about it 'pulling too hard'!
 I promptly took over.